sivaprasadreddy/spring-modulith-workshop/workshop/step-12.md

 * **Catalog:** This module manages the catalog of products and store data in `catalog` schema.
 * **Orders:** This module implements the order management and store the data in `orders` schema.
 * **Inventory:** This module implements the inventory management and store the data in `inventory` schema.
-* **Notifications:** This module handles the events published by other modules and sends notifications to the interested parties.

 **Goals:**
 * Implement each module as independently as possible.